thiagopaiva99/movies-app/README.md

 - Html accessibility;
 - Html semantic;
 - API token versioning (I let it here for be easier at this moment, but for sure it should have not appear on the repository);
+- Loupe and Star icons (I was not able to export them on figma, so I have to search and look for icons);